 Concentrate on building the trust of one industry at a time first.
 Bring together platform members and device generators to establish yourself as a trusted partner.
 Let your partners solve the corporate-level issues, and you, in turn, be responsible for a safe and dependable IoT basic network.
 In this way, you ensure trust between partners.

 Now that you've fully mastered connectivity, become a facilitator for industry participants looking to monetize their data — it could even be a platform where developers and enterprises meet.

-CONSIDER EPAM ANYWHERE BUSINESS TO IMPLEMENT IOT IN TELECOM
+CONSIDER EPAM STARTUPS & SMBS TO IMPLEMENT IOT IN TELECOM

 Want to utilize IoT strategy in telecommunications quickly and efficiently?
 Integrate the Internet of Things technologies, focusing on the long term and making a profit in the short one.